 June 2018 marks the 20th anniversary of Sex and the City, a revolutionary show about four independent women talking frankly about sex and their desires in New York.
-This story was originally published on July 19, 2016.

-Here’s one of the most popular Sex and the City analyses you’ll ever read: Everyone wants to be a Carrie until they grow up and realize they’re a Miranda.
+Here’s one of the most popular Sex and the City analyses you’ll ever read: Everyone wants to be a Carrie until they grow up and realise they’re a Miranda.
 In the 12 years since these lady friends left our living rooms, time has been unforgiving to Carrie: With every season she became more whiny and selfish.
 And the math — that she pens a single (poorly written) column a week to afford a one-bedroom on the Upper East Side — doesn't add up.

 And yet.
 For a generation of wannabe Manhattanites, Carrie’s life was a kind of Gatsby-esque platonic ideal.
 It wasn’t maddeningly unrealistic; it was dreamy.
 Carrie wasn’t tiresome, she was authentic.

 I was never a Sex and the City fan in real time; I was born in 1994, and sipped cranberry juice while they drank cosmos.
 But even before I really knew about the show, it lingered on my periphery.
 By the time I started watching, Carrie’s cocktails and banter and cigarettes were field guides to a life I knew I wanted — being a writer, living in New York, dressing fabulously — but hadn’t ever seen.